-Federalization of these improvements (BSC, BCC, Greens Bayou Channel, and Jacintoport Channel) would be to the dimensions shown below and on the page following Figure 10.
+Federal assumption of maintenance of these improvements (BSC, BCC, Greens Bayou Channel, and Jacintoport Channel) is recommended to the dimensions shown below and on the page following Figure 10.
 For the BSC and BCC, the additional modifications recommended under the TSP are noted in the second bullets.